nenadalm/postgresql-log-viewer/README.md

 ### Postgresl settings

 ```
-# this tool parses csv log only
+# this tool parses json log only
 log_destination = 'jsonlog'

 # in order to see statements in log, this has to be enabled